SenonLi/SenVulkan/README.md

 	  semaphores are used to synchronize operations within or across command queues;
 * 23. Framebuffers and graphics pipelines are created based on a specific render pass object.
 They must only be used with that render pass object, or one compatible with it.
 * 24. A render pass and a framebuffer define the complete render target state for one or more subpasses as well as the algorithmic dependencies between the subpasses.
+* 25. Image subresources used as attachments must not be used via any non-attachment usage for the duration of a render pass instance;
+		This restriction means that the render pass has full knowledge of all uses of all of the attachments, so that the implementation is able to make correct decisions about when and how to perform layout transitions,	when to overlap execution of subpasses, etc;
 *

 ### V++ / Debug